rlunar/valkey-php/docs/content/keys.md

 ##### *Return value*

 Depending on the type of the data pointed by the key, this method will return the following value:
-string: Redis::VALKEY_STRING
+string: Valkey::VALKEY_STRING
-set: Redis::VALKEY_SET
+set: Valkey::VALKEY_SET
-list: Redis::VALKEY_LIST
+list: Valkey::VALKEY_LIST
-zset: Redis::VALKEY_ZSET
+zset: Valkey::VALKEY_ZSET
-hash: Redis::VALKEY_HASH
+hash: Valkey::VALKEY_HASH
-other: Redis::VALKEY_NOT_FOUND
+other: Valkey::VALKEY_NOT_FOUND

 ##### *Example*